guilhermelcosta/auto-commit-scheduler/README.md

 ### Automatic Execution

-After running `setup.sh`, the script will automatically execute on system startup.
+After running `setup.sh`, the script will automatically execute every 3 hours.
 You can also manually manage the cron job:

 ```bash
 # View current cron jobs